vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/SCCM SQL Query for Batch Import/README.md

 - **YourGroupID** - Group ID of your OG
 - **YourDeviceGroupID** - Enrollment OG for the Device
 - **YourCollectionID** - Device Collection ID for the collection you want to export
+- You might also want to remove anything after the WHERE statement to pull a larger group of devices, or to pull in device serial numbers which are virtual machines (VMs).
+- For fresh installs of System Center ConfigMgr, the **givenName** and **sn** AD attributes are not automatically synced, thus the SQL script will fail to pull these values in until you sync these attributes over.
+Production environments should already have these attributes syncing.

 There are two version **Simple** and **Advanced**, all that is required is simple however some will want to add additional attributes ahead of time so they are imported with the device records.